baroneleonardo/Informed-proposal-sampling-strategy/README.md

 # BNP-Change-Point-Functional
+Project of Bayesian Statistics Course

-Here are reported the code that allows to replicate the simulative results obtained in the paper *"Bayesian nonparametric change point detection for multivariate time series with missing observations"*.
+Starting from the code that allows to replicate the simulative results obtained in the paper *"Bayesian nonparametric change point detection for multivariate time series with missing observations"*.

 The process is divided in files as following: